bconf-lang/bconf/SPEC.md

 ]
 ```

-## Nodes
+## Statement

-Nodes are a special syntax for creating configurations that read like sentences.
-A node consists of a key followed by a series of values separated by whitespace.
+Statements are a special syntax for creating configurations that read like sentences.
+A statement consists of a key followed by a series of values separated by whitespace.

-Defining a node with the same key multiple times appends a new list of values, resulting in a 2D array, rather than overwriting.
+Defining a statement with the same key multiple times appends a new list of values, resulting in a 2D array, rather than overwriting.

 For example, this: